skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Coordinated lane-changing scheduling of multilane CAV platoons in heterogeneous scenarios(partc 2023) Reinforcement Learning based cooperative longitudinal control for reducing traffic oscillations and improving platoon stability
  Fair collaborative vehicle routing: A deep multi-agent reinforcement learning approach(partc 2023)
-### Decentralized with Coordination: This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers.
+### Decentralized with Coordination
+_definition:This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers._
  A platoon-based cooperative optimal control for connected autonomous vehicles at highway on-ramps under heavy traffic(partc 2023)
  Make space to change lane: A cooperative adaptive cruise control lane change controller(partc 2022) A general approach to smoothing nonlinear mixed traffic via control of autonomous vehicles(partc 2023)